 You do not have to look hard to find the highest quality grassfed Isolate on the planet.
 You are already here :)

-Although we only discussed the big differences between WPC and WPI.
-There are a ton of nuances that make grassfed whey much better for general nutrition than any other ready to mix protein powder.
-At AGN Roots, we only do one thing, we make the best grassfed whey and source it the right way.
-We believe that happy cows, raised in the best grassfed environment, by farmers committed to their well-being, produce the most nutrient rich grassfed whey available.
+Although we've only discussed the significant differences between WPC and WPI, there are a ton of nuances that make grassfed whey much better for general nutrition than any other ready-to-mix protein powder.
+At AGN Roots, we only do one thing, we make the best-grassfed whey and source it the right way.
+We believe that happy cows, raised in the best-grassfed environment, by farmers committed to their well-being, produce the most nutrient-rich grassfed whey available.

-Basic whey requires just water.
+Whey Protein Shake - Plain, unflavored, or unsweetened whey (often referred to as naked whey or raw whey) requires just water.
 If you look at the back of your whey container, pouch, tub, the directions will include quantities of water and protein to put in a shaker and where to find some great recipes.

 Make Way for Whey

-In the whey protein isolate vs concentrate war, you'll quickly see that both products win.
-Ultimately, their success depends on the consumer and the consumer's goals.
+In the whey protein isolate vs. concentrate war, you'll quickly see the benefits of both.
+Ultimately, the best choice for the consumer depends on their fitness and nutrition goals.

-For any questions or more details around whey and "grassfed" whey in particular, please don't hesitate to reach out or comment below!
-Contact Us.
+For more information on AGN Roots Grass-Fed Whey Protein Isolate, please don't hesitate to reach out or comment below!